—

 Permanently discontinue FYARRO in patients who are unable to tolerate FYARRO after 3 dose reductions.

-In the AMPECT study, stomatitis was the most common adverse reaction with FYARRO.
-Supportive care measures, including use of steroid mouthwash and/or other oral treatments were permitted during the study2
+Supportive care measures, including use of steroid mouthwash and/or other oral treatments were permitted during the study.2

-In the AMPECT study, stomatitis was the most common adverse reaction with FYARRO.
-Supportive care measures, including use of steroid mouthwash and/or other oral treatments were permitted during the study2
+Supportive care measures, including use of steroid mouthwash and/or other oral treatments were permitted during the study.2

 AMPECT=Advanced Malignant PEComa Trial.